 1. Maintaining the landscaping

 One of the things that make a community exclusive is its landscaping, which is designed to include every individual property within the premises.
-Anyone who comes here for a visit can immediately tell that he’s entered the village because of the landscaping, as well as the security office and greetings at the entrance.
-Also, the sidewalk, fences of individual homes, plants, gardens, clubhouse design, and others are part of its landscaping.
+Anyone who comes for a visit can immediately tell that he’s entered the village because of the landscaping, as well as the security office and greetings at the entrance.
+Also, the sidewalk, fences of individual homes, plants, gardens, clubhouse design, and other elements are part of its landscaping.

 2. Ensuring security